amoeedm/vis-klasseliste/README.md

 # VIS klasseliste

 ## About
-Visma VIS is an LMS used by Norwegian upper secondary schools in certain regions.
+Visma inSchool (VIS) is an LMS used by Norwegian upper secondary schools in certain regions.
 VIS klasseliste is a Google Chrome extension with the aim of generating printer-friendly grid of students and their names.

 ## Demonstration